tomterl/metalsmith-convert/README.md

   - `%b` the basename of the source file, e.g. given `source.png`, the value will be `source`
   - `%e` the extension of the target format, including the dot
   - `%x` the width of the resulting image
-  - `%y` the height if the resultung image
+  - `%y` the height if the resulting image

 It is possible to pass options as array of option-objects to implement multiple rules, e.g. resize to two sizes for different thumbnail sizes:
 ```